 Are there lawsuits against the makers of Concerta?

 Previous lawsuits have been filed against the maker of Concerta due to the drug’s potential to cause heart problems and priapism.

 With recent studies linking the ADHD medication to suicidal thoughts and actions in kids and teens and the FDA’s warning about psychiatric problems, new lawsuits may be filed in 2016 by those harmed by Concerta.

 How do I file a Concerta lawsuit?

-The Hood National Law Group is currently investigating cases for a potential lawsuit against corporate giant Johnson & Johnson and its pharmaceuticals division Janssen, the makers of Concerta.
+National Injury Help is currently investigating cases for a potential lawsuit against corporate giant Johnson & Johnson and its pharmaceuticals division Janssen, the makers of Concerta.

 If you or someone you love took Concerta and suffered from suicidal thoughts, you may be entitled to financial compensation.
-Call the Hood National Law Group today to speak with a member of our legal team.
+Call National Injury Help today to speak with a member of our legal team.
 We can answer your questions and help you determine if your case qualifies for a possible Concerta Lawsuit.

 Call National Injury Help today at 1-800-214-1010 or use the form on the right-hand side of your screen.